mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 configuration to the pod.

 How to Investigate:
-1. Check the Configuration Files: Look in the function.yaml and project.yaml files to see if there are any node selector settings.
+1. Check the Configuration Files: Look in the `function.yaml` and `project.yaml` files to see if there are any node selector settings.
-2. Review Node Selectors in the UI: Go to Projects > Jobs and Workflows > Monitor Jobs > Overview > Node Selector.
+2. Review Node Selectors in the UI: Go to **Projects > Jobs and Workflows > Monitor Jobs > Overview > Node Selector**.
 This shows the node selector that was ultimately defined for the run after combining the function, project, and service settings.
-3. Check Pod Errors in the UI: Go to Projects > Jobs and Workflows > Monitor Job > Pods, where you can see the pod details.
+3. Check Pod Errors in the UI: Go to **Projects > Jobs and Workflows > Monitor Job > Pods**, where you can see the pod details.
 If no nodes are found that match the specified node selector, the error is displayed here.

 Resolving Conflicts:</br>